Marvell Technology, Inc. (NASDAQ:MRVL) Shares Sold by Rothschild Investment Corp IL

 Marvell Technology Announces Dividend

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, January 25th.
-Investors of record on Friday, January 6th will be given a dividend of $0.06 per share.
-This represents a $0.24 annualized dividend and a dividend yield of 0.65%.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, January 25th.
+Investors of record on Friday, January 6th will be paid a $0.06 dividend.
+This represents a $0.24 dividend on an annualized basis and a dividend yield of 0.65%.
 The ex-dividend date of this dividend is Thursday, January 5th.
-Marvell Technology’s dividend payout ratio is currently -150.00%.
+Marvell Technology’s payout ratio is -150.00%.

+In related news, EVP Mitchell Gaynor sold 5,000 shares of the firm’s stock in a transaction that occurred on Saturday, October 15th.
+The stock was sold at an average price of $39.61, for a total value of $198,050.00.
+Following the transaction, the executive vice president now directly owns 103,429 shares of the company’s stock, valued at approximately $4,096,822.69.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In related news, EVP Mitchell Gaynor sold 5,000 shares of the firm’s stock in a transaction that occurred on Saturday, October 15th.
+The stock was sold at an average price of $39.61, for a total value of $198,050.00.
+Following the transaction, the executive vice president now directly owns 103,429 shares of the company’s stock, valued at approximately $4,096,822.69.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, EVP Nariman Yousefi sold 10,000 shares of the firm’s stock in a transaction that occurred on Monday, October 3rd.
+The shares were sold at an average price of $45.00, for a total value of $450,000.00.
+Following the completion of the transaction, the executive vice president now directly owns 274,144 shares in the company, valued at $12,336,480.
+The disclosure for this sale can be found here.
+0.45% of the stock is owned by company insiders.

 Marvell Technology, Inc, together with its subsidiaries, designs, develops, and sells analog, mixed-signal, digital signal processing, and embedded and standalone integrated circuits.
 It offers a portfolio of Ethernet solutions, including controllers, network adapters, physical transceivers, and switches; single or multiple core processors; ASIC; and printer System-on-a-Chip products and application processors.